muntasirhsn/muntasirhsn.github.io/index.md

 ---

-## Retrieval-Augmented Generation (RAG) with LLMs and Vector Databases
+## Retrieval-Augmented Generation with LLMs and Vector Databases
-RAG is a technique that combines a retriever and a generative LLM to deliver accurate responses to queries.
+Retrieval-Augmented Generation (RAG) is a technique that combines a retriever and a generative LLM to deliver accurate responses to queries.
 It involves retrieving relevant information from a large corpus and then generating contextually appropriate responses to queries.
 Here, I used the open-source Llama 3 and Mistral v2 models and LangChain with GPU acceleration to perform generative question-answering (QA) with RAG.

 [![](https://img.shields.io/badge/Python-white?logo=Python)](#) [![](https://img.shields.io/badge/HuggingFace_Transformers-white?logo=huggingface)](#) [![](https://img.shields.io/badge/Jupyter-white?logo=Jupyter)](#) [![](https://img.shields.io/badge/PyTorch-white?logo=pytorch)](#)